microsoft/sqlworkshops-sql2022workshop/README.md

 ![](./sql2022workshop/graphics/microsoftlogo.png)

-# Workshop: The SQL Server 2022 Workshop (Preview)
+# Workshop: The SQL Server 2022 Workshop

 #### <i>A Microsoft Course from the SQL Server team</i>